A delicious easy Thai green curry paste that tastes just 10 minutes and a blender to make – perfect for batch making and freezing into portions!

-With grocery store-bought curry pastes so easily available I know you’re probably thinking – why not just use those?
-Well, I’ve always found that store-bought curry paste just doesn’t quite fit the bill and I’m thinking that many of you would agree.
-By making your own Thai green curry pasta, you can easily customise ingredients to create the perfect paste for your taste buds, that you will return to time and time again.
+With grocery store-bought curry pastes so easily available, I know you’re probably thinking – why not just use those?
+Well, I’ve always found that store-bought curry paste just doesn’t quite fit the bill.
+And I’m thinking that many of you would agree.
+By making your own Thai green curry paste, you can easily customize ingredients to create the perfect paste for your taste buds, that you will return to time and time again.

-For instance, I know that some people might prefer less heat, or more of a particular herb etc. I’ve used my favourite ratios for this recipe, but feel free to tweak things to your own tastebuds.
+For instance, I know that some people might prefer less heat or more of a particular herb, etc. I’ve used my favorite ratios for this recipe, but feel free to tweak things to your own tastebuds.

 Pulling together this Thai green curry paste recipe takes just 10 minutes to make!
-You pretty much just chuck the ingredients into a blender and blend ( although feel free to go old-school with a mortar & pestle if you prefer).
+You pretty much just chuck the ingredients into a blender and blend.
+You could, of course, go old-school with a mortar & pestle if you prefer.
 Next thing you know you have a rich, creamy green curry paste that makes the most delicious curry.
 Plus, this is also naturally gluten-free and a vegan curry paste – replacing fish sauce with soy sauce.

 What is this green curry paste made up of?

 Thai green curry can change massively depending on where you get it.
 Practically, every single restaurant serves it slightly differently.
 In Thailand, it can vary massively and is actually often far hotter than its sibling the red Thai curry.

 This recipe is a Westernized/U.S. version like we’re more used to here – sweeter and milder in general, and less spicy than Thai red curry.
 The beautiful green color comes from all the herbs found within: coriander, lemongrass, kaffir leaves, Thai basil.

 These are combined with chilies, shallots, garlic, Kaffir lime zest, and a variety of other flavors – for a delicious Thai curry flavor combination.